Moosieus/kevo_ex/README.md

 # kevo_ex
 An Elixir client library for Kevo's reverse engineered web API.

-Kevo locks were launched in 2016 and discontinued in 2022.
+Kevo locks were launched by Kiwkset in 2016 and discontinued in 2022.
 While they're unlikely to receive support for [Seam](https://www.seam.co/), the existing web API should (hopefully) remain (relatively) stable.

 ## Installation
 Add `:kevo_ex` to your list of dependencies in `mix.exs`: